Central African Republic: Transportation

+Two trans-African automobile routes pass through the Central African Republic: the Tripoli-Cape Town Highway and the Lagos-Mombasa Highway.
 Bangui is the transport hub of the Central African Republic.
-As of 1999, eight roads connected the city to other main towns in the country, Cameroon, Chad and South Sudan; of these, only the toll roads are paved.
+As of 1999, eight roads connected the city to other main towns in the country, Cameroon, Chad, and South Sudan; of these, only the toll roads are paved.
 During the rainy season from July to October, some roads are impassable.

 River ferries sail from the river port at Bangui to Brazzaville and Zongo.
 The river can be navigated most of the year between Bangui and Brazzaville.
 From Brazzaville, goods are transported by rail to Pointe-Noire, Congo's Atlantic port.
 The river port handles the overwhelming majority of the country's international trade and has a cargo handling capacity of 350,000 tons; it has 350 m length of wharfs and 24000 m2 of warehousing space.

 Bangui M'Poko International Airport is Central African Republic's only international airport.
 As of June 2014 it had regularly scheduled direct flights to Brazzaville, Casablanca, Cotonou, Douala, Kinshasa, Lomé, Luanda, Malabo, N'Djamena, Paris, Pointe-Noire, and Yaoundé.

 Since at least 2002 there have been plans to connect Bangui by rail to the Transcameroon Railway.

 Energy

 The Central African Republic primarily uses hydroelectricity as there are few other low cost resources for generating electricity.
+Access to electricity is very limited with 15.6% of the total population having electrification, 34.6% in urban areas and 1.5% in rural areas.